-Uganda travel was never planned or on my “must to do” travel list.
-Uganda travel was a completely random and unexpected decision.
-My husband and I traveled to Uganda only because we got a cheap flight tickets and honestly told we did not even know what to expect from this travel.
-We came to Uganda with no expectations or knowledge, but Uganda welcomed us with opened arms.
+Traveling to Uganda was never planned or on my “must to do” travel list and was completely random and unexpected decision.
+My husband and I traveled to Uganda only because we got a cheap flight tickets and honestly told we did not even know what are the best things to do in Uganda, before we embarked on the plane.
+Uganda welcomed us with opened arms.
 We could not have chosen a better country for our first travel to Sub-Saharan Africa!

 TOP things to do in Uganda

 - #1 Explore the river Nile – it is said, that we can find the spring of the river Nile in Uganda.
-Visit the town of Jinja and find it here.
+Visit the town of Jinja and find it here, as this is definitely one of the must things to do in Uganda.
 This glorious river, which flows through eleven countries, is the longest river in the world and you will encounter it few more times during your Uganda travel.
 If you like adrenalin water sport, don’t miss out on the white water rafting in Jinja or see its rich animal life on its shores in the Murchison Falls National Park.

-- #2 Hike to the 100 meter high Sipi waterfall – if you like water and intensive green color, you should never miss out on this beautiful and powerful waterfall.
+- #2 Hike to the 100 meter high Sipi waterfall – if you like water and intensive green color, hiking to the beautiful and powerful Sipi waterfall will for sure become one of your best things to do in Uganda.
 Get yourself a local guide, who will cost you almost nothing and find out all about the local life in the nearby village.
 While hiking down the waterfall, you will be challenged by the steep leather, shaking knees and sweat, but as soon as you take your eyes on the waterfall you will know, why you are here.

 - #3 Visit the largest manyata in Eastern Africa – the region in Uganda with most manyatas is called Karamojo and not long ago, it was known as a very dangerous part of the country.
-When visited it, you might had not returned alive.
-Most of the travelers around Uganda still avoid it, but that was the best reason, I put it on my MUST to do list!
+When visited it, you might had not returned back alive.
+Most of the travelers around Uganda still avoid it, but if you ask us, that one fir sure one of the best things to do in Uganda.
+I put a visit to it on my MUST to do list already at home!
 The Karamojo region is a bit hard to reach if you don’t have your own transport, but if you can spare few extra days, you should not have any second thoughts.
 Instead of violent people, the Karamojongs are now curious, friendly and hospitable.
 Not many people visit them, so prepare yourself to get a very, VERY big attention – maybe for some, an unpleasant one, but this will definitely be one of the most unforgettable experiences, you will do on your Uganda travel.
 I would recommend you to hire a local guide, who speaks their language, so you will be able to ask them something and find out more about their life.

 - Enjoy a diverse landscape – I almost could say, Uganda offers every landscape, you can see in Africa.
 Uganda has it all – jungle, savannas, lakes, rivers, mountains…The only thing it is missing is the desert and the sand dunes.

-- #4 Go on a safari – Safaris are probably one of the most recognizable things in Sub-Africa and I can happily say Uganda also has some amazing national parks, which are perfect for safari and also a lot cheaper than the ones in Kenya and Tanzania.
+- #4 Go on a safari – Safaris are probably one of the most recognizable things in Sub-Africa so doing at least one is one of the best things to do in Uganda too.
+You will find amazing national parks in Uganda, which are perfect for safari and also a lot cheaper than the ones in Kenya and Tanzania.
 The most popular and visited national park in Uganda is Murchison Falls and Queen Elizabeth.
 If you prefer less visited places, don’t miss out on the Kidepo national park.
 It is far northeast and just below the Sudan border.
 Seeing all the animals in their natural inhabitant is one of the best experiences of the Uganda travel – observe elegant giraffes, big elephant’s families, hunting lions, playful antelopes, lazy water-buffalos, curious monkeys … I guarantee you, you will be speechless.

 - #5 See the tea plantations – not only countries in Asia are famous for their tea plantations, but you can spot many also here in Uganda.
 The best starting point to visit them is a town called Fort Portal.
 The vivid green bushes are so photogenic you would never want to leave.

-- Try their Arabica coffee – Uganda grows also Arabica coffee and no matter if you like it or not, you should try it, as honestly said, this was one the best coffee in my life!
+- Try their Arabica coffee – Uganda grows also Arabica coffee and no matter if you like it or not, one of the things to do in Uganda is also trying it.
+This was one the best coffee in my life!

 - #7 Rent a canoe at Lake Bunyonyi – when arriving at the Bunyonyi Lake you will think you are in some kind of a fairytale.
 The landscape is just unreal here.
 The big volcanic lake, which has more than 29 small islands, is so charming you would want to stay here longer than first planned.
 Rent a wooden canoe (6-10 USD/day) and enjoy the peace and quiet as it looks like the time stopped here few centuries ago.
 The good news is, this lake should be bilharzias free, so it is supposed to be safe for swimming.
 The only down side of the Bunyonyi lake is its altitude, as it can get pretty chilly and rainy.

 - #8 Relax on the shores of Victoria Lake and visit the Ssesi Islands – one of the less visited areas in Uganda are also The Ssese Islands, which are actually an archipelago of 84 small islands in the middle of the Victoria Lake.
+If you are looking for remote holidays stop, visiting Sesse Islands are one of the best things to do in Uganda.
 The biggest island and also the easiest to reach is Bugala.
 You can reach it with a ferry from Masaka (totally free of charge) or from Kampala with a small local boat.
 The people on Ssese islands are extremely friendly and smiley!!
 I was always asking myself how this is even possible, as majority of them are poor, have HIV and are struggling day by day…

 - Try the typical food – Due to lots of water in Uganda, the food is very diverse and not really as boring as you might think.
 Yes, the famous green bananas (matoke) are still the number one choice, but you can get all sorts of vegetables and fruit here.
 Due to the river Nile and Victoria Lake, even the fish lovers will not be able to complain.
-Try the local eateries, but be prepared to wait at least two hours for a meal, if it is made out of something else than chapati and matoke.
+Trying the local eateries is for sure one of the must things to do in Uganda, but be prepared to wait at least two hours for a meal, if it is made out of something else than chapati and matoke.

 - Enjoy the starry sky – lots of households are still without electricity and before you get nervous about it, stop and look at the night sky above you.
 You will be thankful, that there are still places like this in our fast developing world.